Seven steps to make your pension more tax efficient

 It’s important to review your pension death benefits and, where applicable, update the death benefit nomination/expression of wish forms for your pension schemes accordingly.
 The death benefits available from your pension schemes should be considered as part of your wider estate planning strategy.

 Advice from a Barclays Wealth Planner can help you and your family make the most of your pensions.
-Our Wealth Planners can discuss all of the above steps with you and can help you achieve your overall financial objectives.
-They cannot however advise you on your personal tax position.
-If you are unsure, you should seek independent tax advice.
+Our Wealth Planners can discuss all of the above steps and can help you achieve your overall financial objectives.

 Things to consider